Watts family: Introduction

 In April 1988, Anita Dobson made her last appearance as Angie Watts, and around this time Leslie Grantham expressed his desire to step down from the role of Den Watts.
 However, the show's producers did not want to suffer the double blow of losing both characters so close together, so Den's last appearance was aired in February 1989, although he had filmed his final EastEnders scenes in the autumn of 1988.

 Letitia Dean remained in the role as Sharon until 1995, her character helping to facilitate the introduction of a new family - the Mitchells, who were one of the central families in the show from 1990 - through her marriage to Grant Mitchell (Ross Kemp) and her affair with his brother Phil (Steve McFadden), a storyline which caused her marriage to fall apart and prompt her exit from the show after 10 years.
-The revelation of her affair and the breakdown of her marriage is widely held to be EastEnders most notable storyline of the 1990s and is seen by many as the show's finest moment, dubbed “Sharongate” by the press and fans alike.
-It is also the culminating point to Sharon’s original run in EastEnders, as Dean had informed BBC bosses of her intention to quit EastEnders, and the following year she left the show, with Sharon departing to America to live with Angie.
+The revelation of her affair and the breakdown of her marriage is widely held to be EastEnders most notable storyline of the 1990s and is seen by many as the show's finest moment, dubbed "Sharongate" by the press and fans alike.
+It is also the culminating point to Sharon's original run in EastEnders, as Dean had informed BBC bosses of her intention to quit EastEnders, and the following year she left the show, with Sharon departing to America to live with Angie.

+As of 2025, Sharon and Vicki are the only members of the Watts family left on the show, alongside Sharon's son Albie Watts.
+Sharon's biological half-brother Zack Hudson (James Farrar) is also considered a part of the family.